pagkly/Zed/Investopedia3/Long Position Definition.md

 In the world of options contracts, the term long has nothing to do with the measurement of time.
 Instead, it speaks to the owning of an underlying asset.
 The long position holder is one who currently holds the underlying asset in their portfolio.

-When a trader buys or holds a call options contract from an [options writer](https://www.investopedia.com/terms/w/writer.asp), they are long, due to the power they hold in being able to buy the asset.
+When a trader buys or holds a call options contract from an [[options writer]](https://www.investopedia.com/terms/w/writer.asp), they are long, due to the power they hold in being able to buy the asset.
 An investor who is long a call option is one who buys a call with the expectation that the underlying security will increase in value.
 The long position call holder believes the asset's value is rising and may decide to exercise their option to buy it by the expiration date.

 But not every trader who holds a long position believes the asset's value will increase.
 The trader who owns the underlying asset in their portfolio and believes the value will fall can buy a put option contract.
 They still have a long position because they have the ability to sell the underlying asset they hold in their portfolio.
 The holder of a long put option believes the price of an asset will fall.
 They hold the option with the hope that they will be able to sell the underlying asset at an advantageous price by the expiry.